 Beware of product differences.
 Apple products may look the same on the outside, but depending on the language, culture, and legal restrictions of the country you’re purchasing in, the product may be different than what you’re used to.

 After carefully considering exchange rates, taxes, warranties, and product differences, here are the best countries to purchase a variety of Apple products.
-Prices are based on data from February 2020.
+Prices are based on data from early 2020.

 Where Not to Buy